 2 tablespoons of golden syrup

-Caster sugar (and LOTS of it!)
+Caster sugar (and LOTS of it!) + some ground cinnamon, if you like!

 2. Preheat your oven to 200 degrees C. Now fit a large piping bag with a large star tip nozzle.
 Fill the piping bag with the Churros mixture.
 Then line two large baking trays with some parchment/non-stick paper.
 Pipe whatever size Churros you like- I went for straight smallish Churros.